jfcloutier/karma_system/research_fellowship/search_spaces.md

 A society of mind is a collective of specialized, inter-dependent cognition actors that, together, animate an autonomous robot.
 A successfully evolved/evolving society of mind is one that promotes its own continuity by reliably and safely finding, via the  robot's body, sources of energy in an environment that "wants" to dissipate it.

-I will report on the rules and constraints later.
-For now, I'd like to share some thoughts about how evolving a society of mind is in fact a complex search problem.

-We can look at agency as the self-directed, concurrent exploration of multiple search spaces, internal and external to the searching agent.
+Evolving a society of mind is a complex search problem.
+We can look at agency as the self-directed, concurrent exploration of multiple search spaces, internal and external to the agent.
 For each search space, I briefly describe what is being looked for and why.

 ## External search spaces